yalexand/ALYtools/README.md

 # Overview

 ALYtools widely uses Open Source code designed by other researchers.
 Original license sections are always kept.
 If third-party software is used in code supporting scientific publications, references are provided.
-Software uses Bioformats for I/O, Icy for visualization and Excel for quantification outputs; it can be run headless on HPC, and in batch processing mode.
-"ALYtools.m" is the "Dispatcher"-style GUI used to switch between different "Problems".
+"ALYtools.m" is the "Dispatcher"-style GUI providing switching between different "Problems".
 Majority of "Problems" are short attempts or exercises aimed at analyzing Biomicroscopy data.
 Several applications were reported in the literature, and some are mentioned below.

 # System Requirements